 CASE REPORT

-Rare cases of cardiac tamponade due to Anorexia nervosa in young women
+Cardiac tamponade due to anorexia nervosa in young women: A case study

 More details